 - AMD StoreMi is limited to 256 GB of tiered SSD storage, while in Opotane the limit of cached storage is 64 GB.
 There is also the option of a 1TB upgrade for AMD StoreMi using FuzeDrive for AMD Plus.

 - The Intel Optane solution offers excellent data mirroring options with which users can easily mirror a volume within a drive.
 This functionality is not available in AMD StoreMi unless a separate hardware RAID option is chosen.
-You can learn all about RAID in our comprehensive article about RAID levels.

 - StoreMi is probably a better option for people who are not looking for redundancy or backup support.
 StoreMi offers the user more collective storage than Optane by combining the storage capacities of both the SSD and the hard drive.
 It also operates faster than a cache as it uses far fewer CPU cycles under heavy loads.